-Optional Ancillary Benefits (OABs) (Flexible Benefits/Plan)
+OABs (Flexible Benefits/Plan)

 Provided under a defined benefit pension plan.
-Members can make optional ancillary contribution to purchase optional ancillary or "add-on" benefits to augment their basic pensions as calculated under the basic formula.
+Members can make OACs to purchase optional ancillary or "add-on" benefits to augment their basic pensions as calculated under the basic formula.
 OABs can include enriched early retirement benefits, cost-of-living adjustments, bridging benefits or other specified benefits.
 The employer does not contribute to OABs.
 Also known as flexible benefits.